elastic/ml-cpp/build-setup/linux.md

 ### CMake

-CMake version 3.30.5 is the minimum required to build ml-cpp.
+We use CMake version 3.30.5 to build ml-cpp, although it will work with other recent versons of CMake.
 Download version 3.30.5 from <https://github.com/Kitware/CMake/releases/download/v3.30.5/cmake-3.30.5-linux-x86_64.sh> and install:

 ```
 chmod +x cmake-3.30.5-linux-x86_64.sh